Michael Jackson's Moonwalker: Prototype

 A prototype of the Sega Genesis version dated April 24, 1990 surfaced that contains various differences from the final version.
-Most notably a full Thriller music track is present in the graveyard stage as well as a different final boss battle which is incomplete.
+Most notably a full "Thriller" music track is present in the graveyard stage as well as a different final boss battle which is incomplete.
 Other differences include but are not limited to: changes in level layouts, different cutscenes, as well as minor differences in sound samples and other musical tracks.
 The prototype was acquired by Landon White who dumped and preserved the ROM file online on August 6, 2018.

-Home computer versions
+Ports

 Versions of the game were released for the popular 8-bit and 16-bit home computers of the time.
 They were developed by two small software houses, Irish Emerald Software Ltd and American Keypunch Software, and published by U.K. company U.S. Gold.

 Gameplay

-The game features four different levels.
-The first level is a top-down maze-style level.
+The game has four levels.
+The first is a top-down maze-style level.
 The next level has similar gameplay, riding the motorcycle collecting tokens.

 The third level is a side-scrolling level based on the "Smooth Criminal" clip.
 The player collects ammunition and shoots at gangsters in openings above the player character.

 The last level involves morphing into a robot and shooting at soldiers in openings, with the player controlling a crosshair.